How safe are your passwords?

 As I read through it, I got more and more horrified at how relatively easy it was to gain access to some pretty crucial services, and what he's lost as a result of it.
 If you've got a few minutes, have a good read through that article, and prepare to get worried :-)

 Since then, I've been reviewing my own password practices, and realised that I too had some holes that needed fixing.
 Whilst my passwords (I was using several different ones) were quite strong, my main problem was that I was using the same ones over a variety of different websites.
-I'm not exactly secretive with my name when joining / posting on different sites, so it's possible to find me in various places :-) The issue was that if a 'main' password was hacked, then quite a lot of different website accounts then became possible targets.
+The issue was that if a 'main' password was hacked, then quite a lot of different website accounts then became possible targets.

 So, what can we do about it?

-Firstly, I use Google Apps for email, so Google's Two Factor Authentication is an absolute MUST.
+Firstly, Two Factor Authentication (2FA) is an absolute MUST.

 What's Two Factor Authentication?
 It simply means that in addition to my password, I have to supply another piece of information that's randomly generated (once only) and sent to another device (my phone).
 This makes it much more difficult for someone to hack in without my knowledge.
 Of course, if my phone gets stolen, I need to act quickly to shut down that potential threat.